corrode/corrode.github.io/content/blog/hardening-rust/index.md

 {% info(title="A Note On Alpine Base Images", icon="info") %}

-Alpine base images are a well-known alternative, but I found that they can cause subtle runtime issues with Tokio and async runtimes due to musl's thread-local storage implementation.
+Alpine base images are a well-known alternative, but they can cause subtle runtime issues with Tokio and async runtimes due to musl's thread-local storage implementation.
 ([1](https://www.reddit.com/r/rust/comments/sq53vx/alpine_fails_to_run_my_app_what_steps_should_i/hwjloqz/)
 [2](https://martinheinz.dev/blog/92)
 [3](https://github.com/astral-sh/uv/issues/2732))